jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

-### 2.5.3
+### 2.6.0

+- Added the new "Generate Git Changes Comment" Command on the Visual chatGPT Studio Tool Window.
-- Improvements for the Add Tests, Complete and Optimize commands result.
+- Improvements for the Add Summary, Add Tests, Complete and Optimize commands result.
 In most cases will only write the code from OpenAI responses, ignoring any additional comments that could come with the OpenAI response.
 Work better when "Single Response" option is on.

 ### 2.5.2